djdellezojr/omxplayer/README.md

     make
     make dist

-Installing omxplayer-native-build
+Installing omxplayer
 ---------------------------------
-If you have completed compiling omxplayer-native-build:
+If you have completed compiling omxplayer:

     sudo make install

-Uninstalling omxplayer-native-build
+Uninstalling omxplayer
 -----------------------------------
-If you have compiled and installed omxplayer-native-build, but not cleaned the build directory:
+If you have compiled and installed omxplayer, but not cleaned the build directory:

     sudo make uninstall

-Cleaning the omxplayer-native-build
+Cleaning the omxplayer
 -----------------------------------
-If you have completed compiling omxplayer-native-build, and are sure you don't want to uninstall omxplayer without re-compiling it:
+If you have completed compiling omxplayer, and are sure you don't want to uninstall omxplayer without re-compiling it:

     make clean